PaulNovack/Melanie-Martinez-Rag-Chat-Ollama/README.md

 Then the json melanie martinez data will be imported

+Data files are in the format question and answer in json see the topic_data folder for some examples

 Then the wsServer.py with be started

 Finally a Browser window will open which you can ask questions like: